Executive Director & Principal Investigator

 Program Director and Co-Principal Investigator

-Specializing in community outreach and economic development strategic planning, Dion is the coordinator of the Advanced Manufacturing Partnership for Southern California which is a collaborative formed under the Investing in Manufacturing Communities Partnership (IMCP) Initiative to improve the industrial ecosystem for aerospace and defense companies and their supply chain across the region.
-She holds a Master’s degree in Urban Planning with an emphasis in Economic Development, a Master of Business Administration, and a Master of Real Estate Development from the University of Southern California.
+Dion Jackson specializes in community outreach and economic development strategic planning.
+She is currently the coordinator of the Advanced Manufacturing Partnership for Southern California, a collaboration supporting the industrial ecosystem for aerospace and defense companies and their supply chain, and a federally designated manufacturing community.
+Dion holds a Master’s degree in Urban Planning with an emphasis in Economic Development, a Master of Business Administration, and a Master of Real Estate Development from the University of Southern California.

 Project Manager, AMP SoCal

 Libby Williams is the Project Manager for the Advanced Manufacturing Partnership for Southern California at the USC Center for Economic Development.
 She has over 20 years of economic development experience, which includes among other things, over 10 years at the Los Angeles County Economic Development Corporation with the Business Assistance Program, and Managing Director of the Office of Small Business, for the City of Los Angeles Mayor’s Office of Economic & Business Policy.
 She has a BA and an MPA from California State University at Long Beach and a Master in Leadership from the University of Southern California.
 Continue here for full biography.